cosinekitty/astronomy/source/js/README.md

 This is one of the family of functions that returns a rotation matrix for converting from one orientation to another.
 Source: HOR = horizontal system (x=North, y=West, z=Zenith).
-Source: EQD = equatorial system, using equator of the specified date/time.
+Target: EQD = equatorial system, using equator of the specified date/time.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)
 **Returns**: [<code>RotationMatrix</code>](#Astronomy.RotationMatrix) - A rotation matrix that converts HOR to EQD at `time` and for `observer`.